-This survey utilized a short adapted version of the WHO service availability and readiness assessment (SARA) tool.
-The target facilities are MOH operated comprehensive healthcare centers (CHCs) and hospitals in the four northern governorates of Ajloun, Irbid, Jarash, Mafraq, in addition to Zarqa governorate in region.
-General service the central readiness was measured in five main domains of basic amenities. basic equipment, standard infection prevention, diagnostic capacity and essential medicines.
-Service-specific availability and readiness was measured for only maternal and child health services (antenatal care, vaccination and childcare), noncommunicable chronic diseases (diabetes, cardio-vascular and chronic pulmonary diseases), mental health and services for patients with special needs.
-Servicespecific availability and readiness refer to the ability of health facilities to offer a specific service, and the capacity to provide that service measured through consideration of tracer items that include trained staff. guidelines, equipment, diagnostic capacity, and medicines.
+This survey utilized a short, adapted version of the WHO service availability and readiness assessment (SARA) tool.
+The target facilities are MOH-operated comprehensive healthcare centers (CHCs) and hospitals in the four northern governorates of Ajloun, Irbid, Jarash, Mafraq, in addition to Zarga governorate in the central region.
+General service readiness was measured in five domains of basic basic main amenities, equipment, standard infection prevention, diagnostic capacity and essential medicines.
+Service-specific availability and readiness was measured for only maternal and child health services (antenatal care. vaccination and childcare), non-communicable chronic diseases (diabetes, cardio-vascular and chronic pulmonary diseases), mental health and services for patients with special needs.
+Service-specific availability and readiness refer to the ability of health facilities to offer a specific service, and the capacity to provide that service is measured through consideration of tracer items that include trained staff, guidelines, equipment, diagnostic capacity, and medicines.